 This French white hard cheese from Occitan-Basque is made from sheep milk, and it tastes very mild.

-It’s very similar to Spanish Manchego cheese which is also a sheep milk.
+It’s very similar to Spanish Manchego cheese, which is also sheep milk.

-Ossau Iraty is a little firmer than Manchego, less nutty but it has a stronger flavour.
+Ossau Iraty is a little firmer than Manchego and less nutty, but it has a stronger flavour.

 It’s super meltable too.
 I haven’t met a person yet, who doesn’t like it.
 At the World Cheese Awards, Ossau Iraty won the title of the best cheese in the world twice.